timewave-computer/valence-protocol-ts/README.md

 ```

 3. Define config.

-- Note:\* for the short term you MUST fill some config for each domain.
-This will be addressed soon.
-If you don't want the modal to support this domain, set `hide=true` in the config.
-You can copy [these](https://github.com/timewave-computer/valence-protocol-ts/tree/next/apps/domain-clients-example/src/config/domainClientsConfig) config files as an example, and have minimal input for the domains you don't want to support.
+   Copy [these](https://github.com/timewave-computer/valence-protocol-ts/tree/next/apps/domain-clients-example/src/config/domainClientsConfig) config files as an example.
+Only include the domains you are interested in working with.

-The root config must be
+Example of the root config:

 ```javascript
 import { DomainClientsConfig } from '@valence-protocol/domain-clients-react';